ocaml/dune/doc/hacking.rst

 The report contains the following information:

-- The build times for Clean and Null builds.
+- The build times for Clean and Null builds
-- The size of the ``dune.exe`` binary.
+- The size of the ``dune.exe`` binary
-- User CPU times for the Clean and Null builds.
+- User CPU times for the Clean and Null builds
-- System CPU times for the Clean and Null builds.
+- System CPU times for the Clean and Null builds
-- All the garbage collection stats apart from "forced collections" for Clean and Null builds.
+- All the garbage collection stats apart from "forced collections" for Clean and Null builds

 Pull requests that add new libraries are likely to increase the size of the dune binary.